sd19spring/FlagQuest/README.md

 Thank you as well to all the people of the internet and Olin community who contributed their thoughts and examples for our learning.
 Special thanks to Dieter Brehm for letting us analyze his random world generation code for inspiration.
+Thanks to Arwen Sadler for letting us use their modified trans terminology paper (Originally from TSER).

 We used a variety of online resources during the creation of our game, see more [here](https://sd19spring.github.io/FlagQuest/resources).